ILL Code for the United States [ALA/RUSA]

 How do I login to update requests I've received?

-To update your active requests, use the Clio in the Cloud 2.0 interface at cliomasslibs.azurewebsites.net Login with your ILL code as both the username and password.
+To update your active requests, go to cliomasslibs.azurewebsites.net Login with your ILL code as both the username and password.
 For more explanation on how to update ILL requests, view these tutorials.

 What if I don't know my BPL number or ILL Code?